DaviZCodes/github-licenses-ranked/README.md

 ## Rest assured.
 I am here to help you.
 With "Coding Licenses Simplified", you can :

-- Filter through less strict to more strict licenses </li>
+- Filter through less restrictive to more restrictive licenses </li>
 - Learn more about each license, and find the perfect license - or no license - for your repository. </li>